 Mr. D. K. Pandit (L.L.B., AIA (London), FIAI (India), Approved Valuer) son of Shri K. A. Pandit joined as Partner in the firm.

 Mr. Akshay Pandit (B.Sc (Statistics), PG Govt.
 Diploma in Computer Science, AIAI (India)), grandson of Shri K.A.
 Pandit, joined the Firm.
 It was then, that the firm designed a Unique Pension Scheme for large public sector organisations.
 Mr. Akshay Pandit helped the firm to become the first Indian establishment to provide product pricing for Life Insurance Company in Sri Lanka using a basic programming software.

 On 5th October, the firm opened a branch in Ahmedabad, Gujarat to make Actuarial Services easily accessible to the industries in Gujarat.

 This year was marked by the announcement of opening the Insurance Market to Private Players which increased the scope of actuarial services.
-The Firm also entered into a Partnership with Leading Actuaries namely, Mr. M. G. Diwan for Life Insurance and Mr. N. K. Parikh and Mr. P. I. Majmudar for Non-Life Insurance.
+The Firm extended the Partnership to Leading Actuaries namely, Mr. M. G. Diwan (FIA (London), FIII, FIAI) for Life Insurance and Mr. N. K. Parikh (LLB, AIA (London), FIAI) and Mr. P. I. Majmudar (FIA (London), FCII, FIII, FIAI) for Non-Life Insurance.
 Mr. Akshay Pandit (AASI) also joined as a partner to expand the business in India and Abroad.

 On 12th August, the Firm celebrated the birth centenary of the founder.